-For safe, efficient launch and recovery of the MOCNESS, the Survey Technician is asked to lead those events, giving orders to the trawl house while the Scientific Watch handles the tag lines.
-When the weather is rough, a member of the fishing crew may be requested to assist in the deployment and recovery.
+For safe, efficient launch and recovery of the MOCNESS, the Chief Boatswain is asked to lead these events, giving orders to the bridge while the additional Deck Department members, Survey Technician, and Scientific Watch handle the tag lines.
+When the weather is rough, additional deck support may be requested to assist in the deployment and recovery.
 The MOCNESS is deployed and recovered while under way cruising at 1.5 knots.

-A Scientist designated as the MOCNESS pilot in the ship's DataPlot compartment will relay instructions to the winch operator and the bridge to control the descent and ascent rate of the net system.
+A Scientist designated as the MOCNESS pilot will relay instructions to the winch operator and the bridge to control the descent and ascent rate of the net system.
 It is essential that the ship maintain a constant speed through the water during the tow.
-Wire payout and haul back rates must be available to the winch operator and should be displayed in DataPlot as well.
-Height off the bottom should be 10 meters.
+Wire payout and haul back rates must be available to the winch operator and should be displayed at the 'MOCNESS pilot station' as well.
+Height off the bottom should be 5-10 meters.
 Wire is paid out at a rate of 10-20 meters per minute and is retrieved at 5-15 meters per minute under the direction of the MOCNESS pilot.